microbialinformatics/assignment02/README.md

 There are 9 columns in the table.
 And their names are: Date, ET, Station, SP, Sex, Age, Repro, Weight, Ear.

-  * How many mice weighed 15 or more grams?
+  * How many samples came from mice that weighed 15 or more grams?
   Answer:

   ```r